-As genetic defect is localized in arm 13q, disturbing the copper-transporting adenosine triphosphatase gene (ATP7B), patients often initially present with liver-related clinical features and more neurologic manifestations later.
-Diagnosis requires many tests along with etiology, clinical features, and workup.
+Wilson disease is a genetic defect in chromosome 13q, which disrupts the copper-transporting adenosine triphosphatase gene (ATP7B).
+Patients often initially present with liver-related clinical features and more neurologic manifestations later.
 Wilson disease is rare but important because it can be fatal if not recognized and treated opportunely.

 Wilson disease consists of the following stages:

-- Stage II – Redistribution of copper in the liver and its release into the circulation.
+- Stage II: Redistribution of copper in the liver and release of copper into the circulation

 - United States:

-Usually, the Wilson disease upper age limit is 40 years and the lower age limit is 5 years.
-However, it has also appeared in children younger than 3 years and in adults older than 70 years.
+Usually, the upper age limit is 40 years and the lower age limit is 5 years.
+However, it can also appear in children below 3 years and in adults over 70 years.

 Clinical Features of Wilson’s Disease

-Wilson disease clinical symptoms vary from an asymptomatic state to hepatic failure, chronic liver disease with or without cirrhosis, neurologic, and psychiatric symptoms.
-Always consider this differential diagnosis over any unexplained chronic liver disease, particularly between 5-40 years.
-The three major patterns of hepatic involvement are: chronic active hepatitis, cirrhosis, and fulminant hepatic failure.
+Clinical symptoms vary from an asymptomatic state to hepatic failure, chronic liver disease with or without cirrhosis, neurologic, and psychiatric symptoms.
+This differential diagnosis should always be considered in patients with unexplained chronic liver disease, particularly persons between 5–40 years old.
+The 3 major patterns of hepatic involvement are chronic active hepatitis, cirrhosis, and fulminant hepatic failure.

-50% of patients with Wilson disease have neuropsychiatric symptoms and most of them have cirrhosis.
-Half of individuals with Wilson disease present with asymmetrical tremor, predominantly resting, postural, or kinetic.
-Kayser-Fleischer rings are seen in 98% of patients with neurological Wilson not treated.
-Early symptoms also include difficulty with speaking, excessive salivation, ataxia, masklike facies, clumsiness with the hands, and personality changes.
+Fifty percent of patients with Wilson disease have neuropsychiatric symptoms and most of them have cirrhosis.
+Half present with asymmetrical tremor – predominantly resting, postural, or kinetic.
+Kayser-Fleischer rings are seen in 98% of patients with neurological Wilson disease when not treated.
+Early symptoms also include difficulty with speaking, excessive salivation, ataxia, mask-like facies, clumsiness with the hands, and personality changes.
 Late manifestations include dystonia, spasticity, grand mal seizures, rigidity, and flexion contractures.

 There are 4 different diagnostic categories based on neurologic findings:

-10%-20 of patients with Wilson disease have psychiatric symptoms like emotional lability, impulsiveness, disinhibition, and self-injurious behavior, divided into 4 basic categories:
+Psychiatric symptoms like emotional lability, impulsiveness, disinhibition, and self-injurious behavior are seen in 10–20% of patients with Wilson disease.
+These symptoms are divided into 4 basic categories:

 More than half of individuals exhibit osteopenia on conventional radiologic examination.
-The arthropathy is degenerative, 20-50% of patients show joint affectation late in the course of the disease.
-The arthropathy involves the spine and large appendicular joints, such as knees, wrists, and hips.
-Also osteochondritis dissecans, chondromalacia patellae, and chondrocalcinosis have been reported.
+The arthropathy is degenerative, with 20–50% of patients showing joint involvement late in the course of the disease.
+The arthropathy involves the spine and large appendicular joints, such as the knees, wrists, and hips.
+Further, osteochondritis dissecans, chondromalacia patellae, and chondrocalcinosis have been reported.

-Hemolytic anemia (10-15%), Coombs-negative acute intravascular hemolysis in higher copper concentrations.
-Wilson disease must be considered in any patient with acute hepatic failure, Coombs-negative intravascular hemolysis, modest raises in serum aminotransferases, and low serum alkaline phosphatase or ratio of alkaline phosphatase to bilirubin less than 2.
+Hemolytic anemia (10–15%) and Coombs-negative acute intravascular hemolysis in higher copper concentrations can occur.
+Wilson disease must be considered in any patient with acute hepatic failure, Coombs-negative intravascular hemolysis, modest increases in serum aminotransferases, and low serum alkaline phosphatase or ratio of alkaline phosphatase to bilirubin less than 2.

-Wilson disease gene is expressed in kidney tissue, therefore the frequency of renal manifestations is variable and any renal manifestations may be primary or secondary to release of copper from the liver.
+Wilson disease gene is also expressed in kidney tissue; therefore, the frequency of renal manifestations is variable and any renal manifestations may be primary or secondary to release of copper from the liver.
 It may resemble Fanconi syndrome, indicating defective renal acidification and excess renal losses of amino acids, glucose, fructose, galactose, pentose, uric acid, phosphate, and calcium.

-Up to 16% of patients has urolithiasis as a result of hypercalciuria or poor acidification.
-Hematuria and nephrocalcinosis are described.
-D-penicillamine treatment may produce proteinuria and peptiduria as side effect.
+Up to 16% of patients have urolithiasis as a result of hypercalciuria or poor acidification.
+Hematuria and nephrocalcinosis can also occur.
+D-penicillamine treatment may produce proteinuria and peptiduria as a side effect.